Deadlifts and squats are effective exercises for gaining lower body strength.

 Squats and deadlifts are both effective lower body exercises.

 They work slightly different muscle groups, so you can perform them in the same workout if you wish.
-You can also mix up doing squats one day, deadlifts another.
+You can also mix it up, doing squats one day and deadlifts another.

 To avoid injury, make sure you’re doing each exercise with proper form.
-Ask a personal trainer or friend to watch you do them to confirm you’re performing them correctly.
+Ask a personal trainer to watch you do them to confirm you’re performing them correctly.